spherinder/clasma/README.md

 }
 ```

-However, this gets tedious as the number of fields increases.
+However, one can imagine how tedious it gets, as the number of fields increases.

 ### With `clasma::partial`